Packing For Your New Zealand Walking Holiday

-So you’ve booked your New Zealand walking holiday and are excited for the trip of a lifetime!
+So you’ve booked your New Zealand walking tour and are excited for the trip of a lifetime!
 Depending on when you’re heading over, your next step may well be to start thinking about what to bring.
 If this is the first time you’ve travelled to New Zealand, you are bound to have questions about what you might need.
 We have put together a handy list to cover all possible bases and to make sure you will be ready for your ‘trip of a lifetime’.

 Getting ready for your walking tour - General Tips: